dannypsnl/dannypsnl.github.io/posts/2018-05-17-design-of-redux-go-v2.md

 }
 ```

 Which one should we pick?
-Of course we can trying to left package name make it can be identified.
+Of course, we can try to left package name make it can be identified.
 But next is the really hard:

 ```go
 func main() {